FeZqq/BypassManual/Rate Limiting Bypass/Rate_limit_bypass.md

 ### >_ Bypassing rate limits via race conditions
 If you send multiple requests in parallel using Burp’s Turbo Intruder, the server’s rate-limiting mechanism may fail to block all of them.
 For example, if the limit is applied per IP or per session, sending requests simultaneously with slight timing differences or without certain cookies can allow more requests than intended, effectively bypassing the restriction.
 This shows that naive rate-limiting can be evaded simply by increasing concurrency or altering headers that the server uses to track request counts. (https://portswigger.net/web-security/race-conditions/lab-race-conditions-bypassing-rate-limits)

+### >_ URL Parameter Manipulation
+Sometimes, modifying URL parameters can create unique requests that evade rate limits.
+Adding random query parameters or altering existing ones can make each request appear distinct.

+### >_ User-Agent Spoofing
+Manipulating the 'User-Agent' header in requests can mimic legitimate user agents, allowing requests to bypass rate limits that are based on user-agent strings.
+This makes it possible for traffic to blend in with regular user activity and avoid triggering rate limiting protections.

+### >_ Rate Limiting Control on DNS Server
+In some systems, rate limiting is applied based on the requested domain name rather than the client IP.
+If the server does not enforce strict Host header checks, sending requests directly to the server’s IP address can bypass domain-based rate limiting.
+Each request to the IP may be treated as a new client, effectively circumventing limits tied to the domain.

+Limitations:

+- If the server validates the Host header, sending the domain in the header while requesting the IP may still trigger the rate limit.

+- Direct IP access may cause TLS/HTTPS certificate mismatches if the certificate is issued for the domain.

 ### >_ Referances
 - https://hackerone.com/reports/2627062